MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/create-intercompany-transactions.md

 Cost, resourcing unit cost, and inter-organizational unit sales transaction pricing and currency is driven by **organizational unit**.
 This is important to remember when deciding how to structure companies and organizational units in your implementation.

 When you create opportunity, quote, project contract, and project records, the system verifies that the contracting unit's currency matches the contracting company's accounting currency.
-When they are not the same, these records can't be created.
+When they aren't the same, these records can't be created.
 The organizational unit currency is defined in Dynamics 365 Project Operations by going to **Dataverse** > **Settings** > **Organizational units**.
 A company's accounting currency is defined in Dynamics 365 Finance by going to **General ledger** > **Ledger setup** > **Ledger**.
 The currency is synchronized to your Dataverse environment using Ledgers Dual Write map.

 The system creates resourcing unit cost and inter-organizational unit sales actuals  in the following situations:

-  - When the resourcing unit differs from the contracting unit.
+  - When the resourcing unit differs from the contracting unit
-  - When the resourcing company differs from contracting company.
+  - When the resourcing company differs from contracting company

 However, only transactions that have a different resourcing company from the contracting company will be transferred to the Dynamics 365 Finance environment for additional accounting.